datashield/datashield.github.com/documentation/users.md

 <a name="clientusage"> </a>
 ## Usage

-From a R console you will need to install the DataSHIELD client package you are interested in.
-For instance [dsbaseclient](https://github.com/datashield/dsbaseclient):
+From a R console you will need to install the DataSHIELD client package and its dependencies, [datashieldclient](https://github.com/datashield/datashieldclient):

-	install.packages('dsbaseclient', repos=c(getOption('repos'), 'http://cran.obiba.org'), dependencies=TRUE)
+	install.packages('datashieldclient', repos=c(getOption('repos'), 'http://cran.obiba.org'), dependencies=TRUE)

 Windows users will have to explicitly install package dependencies.